Dusty plasmas in space

 Titan's cold, dense atmosphere and high-altitude ionosphere is a unique laboratory for the study of dust-plasma interactions.

 We investigate the role of Titan's ionosphere in creating organic-rich aerosols and pre-biotic compounds in Titan's atmosphere, and hope to evaluate the importance of these processes for the origin of life on Earth (astrobiology).
 We investigate the interaction between charged dust, plasma and gas in several space environments, and evaluate the importance of these physical processes for protoplanetary accretion disks around newborn stars.
 The space environments are the plasma disk surrounding the E-ring at Saturn, the exhaust plumes of Enceladus and Europa, the dust-gas-plasma environment around comets, the plasma disk surrounding the ring material at Jupiter, the dusty exospheres at Ganymede, Europa and possibly Callisto.
 We pay special attention to the role planetary space physics have for, e.g., exoplanets, protoplanetary accretion disks around newborn stars, and origin of life (exobiology).
-A good example are listed below.
+Some good examples are listed below.

 Dusty plasmas at Comet 67P/Churyumov-Gerasimenko

 With the recent arrival of ESA's flagship Rosetta mission to the comet 67P, we hope to use our understanding developed chiefly in the Saturnian system to inform our studies of the dusty plasma environment of the comet.
 Once again, IRF-Uppsala built and operated hardware is central to this, through our involvement in the Langmuir Probe (LAP), as part of the Rosetta Plasma Consortium.
-As the comet approaches perihelion, and it's activity increases, we expect the amount of dusty material ejected from its surface to increase.
-We aim to study how this process develops through the mission, and it's effect on the cometary plasma environment and solar wind interaction.
+As the comet approaches perihelion, and its activity increases, we expect the amount of dusty material ejected from its surface to increase.
+We aim to study how this process develops through the mission, and its effect on the cometary plasma environment and solar wind interaction.